imodeljs/frontend-sample-showcase/src/frontend-samples/reality-data-sample/annotations.md

 # Reality Data Hook

-A hook with `showRealityDataState` as a dep. `RealityDataApi.toggleRealityModel` is called, then the transparency is set.
+A hook with `showRealityDataState` and `updateAttachedState` as deps. `RealityDataApi.toggleRealityModel` is called, then the transparency is set.

 [_metadata_:annotation]:- "REALITY_HOOK"

-# Transparency Slider

-A slider that sets `realityDataTransparencyState`

-[_metadata_:annotation]:- "TRANSPARENCY_SLIDER"

 # Transparency Hook

-A hook with `realityDataTransparencyState` as a dep. `RealityDataApi.setRealityDataTransparency` is called with the current state value of the transparency.
+A hook with `transparencyRealityDataState` and `updateTransparencyState` as deps. `RealityDataApi.setRealityDataTransparency` is called with the current state value of the transparency.

 [_metadata_:annotation]:- "TRANSPARENCY_HOOK"